SASAqS medals

 Medal award criteria

-The Bronze medal should be for the best student thesis in a year motivated by the supervisor, as judged by the medals committee (in the light of the examiners' reports and review by the medals committee).
+The bronze medal is intended for the best student thesis in a year, motivated by the supervisor and judged by the medals committee in the light of the examiners’ reports.